-5.2 Estimating the Impact of EXIM on Misallocation
+6.2 Estimating the Impact of EXIM on Misallocation

 In theory, it is possible to assess if EXIM lowers or increases misallocation by directly correlating a firm's EXIM financing and its ex-ante wedges τ_i .
 Empirically, this requires measuring EXIM financing (which we directly observe), and the firm's τ_i (which we do not).
-Under the strong assumption that the dispersion in MRPK can only arise from firms' heterogeneous wedges, it is possible to use equation (10) to recover the values of τ_i .
+Under the strong assumption that the empirical dispersion in MRPK is only produced by firms' heterogeneous wedges, it is possible to use equation (8) and the empirical variance of MRPK to recover the values of τ_i .

-However, a well-documented challenge of using cross-sectional dispersion in MRPK_i to infer τ_i is that dispersion in MRPK can be generated by unobserved differences across firms, and therefore could be incorrectly attributed to differences in wedges.
-This upward bias in measures of misallocation has been shown to emerge from measurement error, model misspecification, volatility of productivity paired with the costly adjustment of inputs, or informational frictions and uncertainty.25 In short: any unobserved heterogeneity across firms limits the researcher's ability to infer the firm wedge from inverting the empirical distribution of firms' MRPK.
+However, a well-documented empirical challenge of using cross-sectional dispersion in MRPK_i to infer τ_i is that the empirical dispersion in MRPK can also be correlated with other unobserved differences across firms, and therefore could be incorrectly attributed to differences in wedges.
+This upward bias in measures of misallocation has been shown to emerge from measurement error, model misspecification, volatility of productivity paired with the costly adjustment of inputs, or informational frictions and uncertainty.40 In short: any unobserved heterogeneity across firms limits the researcher's ability to infer the firm wedge by inverting the empirical distribution of firms' MRPK.

 We therefore adopt the methodology developed in Bau and Matray (2023), which controls for unobserved time-invariant differences across firms by estimating individual firms' heterogeneous changes in input usage to a policy.
-By restricting the estimation to using within-firm variation over time, this methodology does not rely on unobserved (potentially confounding) heterogeneity across firms to infer firms' wedges.

-This methodology also does not require that production has constant returns, that aggregate output is produced by a CES aggregator, and that TFPR and TFPQ are jointly log normal.
-The last assumption of joint log normality is particularly important, as it implies that misallocation can only be inferred if high and low MRPK firms react symmetrially (Bau and Matray, 2022).
-In contrast, our methodology allows for high and low MRPK firms to react differently to a shock, which is often the case empirically.26 where i denotes a firm, j denotes an industry, and t denotes a year.
+By restricting the estimation to using within-firm variation over time, this methodology requires milder identifying assumptions to estimate the effect of a policy on misallocation.
+Indeed, rather than attributing all the cross-sectional variation in MRPK to misallocation, this methodology studies how firms' input usage changes in relation to the firm's initial MRPK.
+This approach makes it possible to include firm fixed effects, which will account for all time invariant differences among firms that might generate MRPK dispersion in the data that is not directly related to the capital wedge, which is affected by the policy change.
+Therefore, even though Bau and Matray (2023) requires empirically estimating the initial distribution of MRPK, it is able to reduce the risk of wrongly attributing this empirical dispersion to misallocation by focusing solely on changes in firms' behavior.41 where i denotes a firm, j denotes an industry, and t denotes a year.
 Revenue{ijt}, and K{ijt} are measures of sales and capital and $TFPR{ijt}$ is the firm-specific unobserved revenue productivity.
 In this case, $MRPK = \frac{\partial Revenue{it}}{\partial K{it}} = \alpha_j^k \frac{Revenue{it}}{K{it}}$.
-Thus, $\frac{Revenue{it}}{K{it}}$ provides a within-industry measure of MRPK, under the assumption that all firms in an industry share the same α_j^k .
+Thus, $\frac{Revenue{it}}{K{it}}$ provides a within-industry measure of MRPK, under the assumption that all firms in an industry share the same α_i^k .